-Overview
+Overview 0

-The Compensation Committee of the board of directors supervises the Company's executive compensation.
+The Compensation Committee of the Board of Directors supervises the Company's executive compensation.
 The Company seeks to provide executive compensation that will support the achievement of the Company's financial goals while attracting and retaining talented executives and rewarding superior performance.
 In performing this function, the Compensation Committee reviews executive compensation surveys and other available information and may from time to time consult with independent compensation consultants.

-The Company seeks to provide an overall level of compensation to the Company's executives that are competitive within the pawnshop/short-term advance industry and other companies of comparable size, growth, performance and complexity.
+The Company seeks to provide an overall level of compensation to each of the Company's executives that is competitive within the specialty consumer finance industry and with other companies of comparable size, growth, performance and complexity.
 Compensation in any particular case may vary from any industry average on the basis of annual and long-term Company performance as well as individual performance.
 The Compensation Committee will exercise its discretion to set compensation where in its judgment external, internal or individual circumstances warrant it.
 In general, the Company compensates its executive officers through a combination of base salary, annual incentive compensation in the form of cash bonuses and long-term incentive compensation in the form of stock options.